 - , as you probably gleaned from the name, is YouTube’s foray into the world of premium streaming services.
 It costs $65 per month — the same as Hulu or Fubo — and includes ESPN, letting you live stream UFC content (aside from pay-per-views, which still require ESPN+).
 You get more than 85 channels out of the gate with premium add-ons available.

 What UFC Fights are happening in 2021?

 The UFC follows a straightforward seasonal cycle that starts in January and ends in December, although since fights happen year-round, these aren’t really “seasons” in the same way that other sports run their schedules.
 There’s typically one big pay-per-view UFC live stream per month (sometimes two) with “Fight Nights” taking place every Saturday outside of these big PPV events.
-Here’s a quick preview of upcoming fights, but be sure to check out the full UFC live stream schedule here.
+Here’s a quick preview of upcoming confirmed fights (note that it may be incomplete and is subject to change), but be sure to check out the full UFC live stream schedule here.